 24 Delray Drive, Cheektowaga, NY 14225 / (716) 983-5717

-Adventures in fitness provides both kayak lessons and guided kayak tours
+Adventures in fitness provides both kayak lessons and guided kayak tours on The Buffalo River.

-- general pricing varies depending on duration and amount of participants
+- General pricing varies depending on duration and amount of participants

 There are plenty of places to launch your kayak from in Western New York, which can be conveniently found at paddling.net/launches.

-We encourage paddlers to follow directions on any signs posted at these launch points and to use your best judgment when it comes to safety.
+We encourage paddlers to follow directions on any signs posted at these launch points, and to use your best judgment when it comes to safety.
 Launch points in Buffalo include: